 Defining the nodes that will play audio

-1. Click on the second (green) panorama (node #2) to make it the active node and select ‘User Data’ from the Edit: menu to open the parameters panel.
+1. If it’s not already highlighted, click on the first (yello) panorama (node #1) to make it the active node and select ‘User Data’ from the Edit: menu to open the parameters panel.
 (Figure #2)

 2. Scroll down to the Tags: section and in the text field type the word ‘sound’; then select return, on the keyboard, to add it to the node (Figure #3)

 3. Click on the ‘Tag Stamp’ icon and select the tag ‘sound’ to load it into the stamp (Figure #4)

 Note: in this tutorial the 1st and 3rd nodes will seamlessly play the background audio.
 No audio will play in the 2nd and 4th nodes.